KnightmareLeon/KnightmareLeon/README.md

 # 💫 About Me:
-🧾 A school project I am working on is a class records spreadsheet web application, which helps professors organize grading sheets and visualize data and statistics on their classes.
-The tech stack used for the project is HTML, JavaScript, CSS, Python(Flask), and React.
-Actual updates of this project are hosted on BitBucket.
-Development of the web app is almost finished.

 Upcoming project will be called Quixxer, main idea now is a desktop application that mainly features making tests such as flashcards, multiple choices types, enumeration and others for student's practice.
 Still, currently designing the application layout in Figma.